History of County Wexford: The Penal Laws and the 18th century

 In 1793 a serious 'incident' took place near Wexford town.
-A large group of people, who had recently joined a secret organization called the Right Boys,Hay, p.
-21, implies the organization involved was Munster-based. from the north-west and west of County Wexford approached the town in an attempt to free two prisoners.
+A large group of people, who had recently joined a secret organization called the Right Boys, from the north-west and west of County Wexford approached the town in an attempt to free two prisoners.
 On 11 July 1793, a large body of them approached the town – armed with guns, pikes, scythes, and similar weapons.
 They had a Lieutenant Buckby as their prisoner, who they had captured earlier.
 At about two o'clock on the same day, the military – the 56th Regiment, commanded by Major Vallotton – were sent out to meet them, "at the sight of which it was imagined they would disperse".
 They met near John street.
 A parley was agreed and Valloton stepped forward on his side and the Right Boys sent forward, as their leader, John Moore of Robinstown.
 For some reason Valloton lost his cool and struck Moore with his sword, wounding him severely.
 Moore wounded him in the groin with a scythe – Vallotton died a few days later.
 The soldiers opened fire and the group dispersed – 11 of the protestors were killed on the spot but many more later died from their wounds in the fields around the town (perhaps another 90 or so) – some of these were killed by local militia under the command of James Boyd.
 Lieutenant Buckby escaped.
 Moore died that day and was buried at Carnagh.
 He was only 22 years old.
 Many of the Right Boys were made prisoners, "five of whom, James Kenney, Patrick Flannery, Patrick Neil, Michael Carty, and John Crawford, were found guilty at the ensuing assizes and executed", 26 July 1793.
 Valloton had a monument erected to his memory at Wexford town.
 Within the county this whole affair is sometimes referred to as the 'First Rebellion' (1798 being the second).

 The Irish language continued to be spoken in much of County Wexford until about the end of the 18th century, when it began to decline in areas where it was spoken, while Yola, spoken in the baronies of Forth and Bargy, began to decline.
 By 1850, there were only 800 Irish speakers left in the county and Yola had died out completely, with English dominant.